 The theme of the conference is:

-The conference will be held on Saturday, April 9th and will run from 10:00 AM until 3:00 PM.
-The conference will be hosted by Joan Weiner of Drexel University and Steve Meisel of La Salle University.
-We will offer concurrent sessions throughout the day.
-You will be able to pop in and out of sessions as you like.
-We expect to share new experiential exercises and some interesting discussions on teaching DEI topics.
+The conference will be held on Saturday, April 15th and will run from 9:00 AM until 4:00 PM with concurrent sessions throughout the day.
+We expect to share new experiential exercises and thought-provoking discussions on teaching what matters to our students.

 More on the theme…

-MOBTz 2022 will focus on how we actualize DEI in our classes.
-What learning can we re-engineer?
-What are some new activities that have come out of your thinking on DEI?
-What works in all the modalities we now teach?
-What are the ideas and media that produce effective DEI learning?
+MOBTC 2023 will focus on creating effective learning experiences.
+What learning designs can we re-engineer?
+What are some new activities that have come out of your post-pandemic thinking about student engagement?
+What works in some, most, or all the teaching modalities we now use?
+What are the ideas and media that produce meaningful course learning?

 As always, MOBTC’s emphasis is on “hands-on” learning.
-The program has innovative experiential exercises as well as a timely discussion of our experience in diversity, equity, and inclusion.
+The program will offer innovative experiential exercises as well as a timely discussion of our current teaching experience.

-You can pay the $10 MOBTz registration fee with a credit card using our Square Point of Sale app.
-Simply click on the “Pay Here” button below, enter the information, and ask for an email receipt.
-We will continue our practice of donating the full amount of the fee to Philabundance - a local food pantry.
+You can pay the $70 MOBTC registration fee with a credit card using our Square point of sale app.
+Simply click on the “Pay Here” button below, enter the information, ask for an email receipt, and enjoy your registration!

 Thanks for your registration for MOBTz.

-Your 1-page proposal (2-3 pages) should state 1) what you will do, 2) how you will do it, 3) how much time you will need.
-The hallmark of MOBTz is “hands-on” learning.
-Presentations should be a demonstration for class use rather than a description of what was done.
+Your proposal (2-3 pages) should state 1) what you will do, 2) how you will do it, 3) how much time you will need.
+The hallmark of MOBTC is “hands-on” learning.
+Your presentations should be a demonstration for class use rather than a description of what was done.
 Please plan for the active involvement of session participants.
 Proposals should be original or an innovative redesign of existing work.